 Many of us are looking for ways to save money and the environment by incorporating "green" initiatives into our everyday lives.

 Living off the grid is becoming more and more popular, especially here in Ontario.
+We’ve become an unofficial Mecca of off-the-grid living.
+More and more people come here to purchase a piece of land and start a new life.

 Turning off your lights is the number one thing you can do to conserve electricity